ministryofjustice/hmpps-dpr-tools-api/README.md

 ## Deployment

-The app is deployed to the namespace: `hmpps-digital-prison-reporting-mi-<env>`.
+The app is deployed to the namespace: `hmpps-dpr-tools-<env>`.

-Config for the dev environment can be found here: https://github.com/ministryofjustice/cloud-platform-environments/tree/main/namespaces/live.cloud-platform.service.justice.gov.uk/hmpps-digital-prison-reporting-mi-dev
+Config for the dev environment can be found here: https://github.com/ministryofjustice/cloud-platform-environments/tree/main/namespaces/live.cloud-platform.service.justice.gov.uk/hmpps-dpr-tools-dev

 Additionally, the RedShift credentials need to be manually deployed to each environment.
 The file `redshift-jdbc-secret.yaml` should be updated with the base64 encoded values and applied to the environment.